ltrybuch/lib-themisui/themis_components/thFilter/readme.md

 ### `th-custom-filters`

-The `th-custom-filters` element accepts an `options` attribute which is a hash consisting of the following options:
+The `th-custom-filters` element accepts an `options` attribute which, if present, overrides the `options` attribute supplied to `th-filter`.
+It is a hash consisting of the following options:

 * `filterSet` is the `FilterSet` instance that the component will modify.